microsoft/pxt/docs/translate/markdown.md

 ## Information pages

-Information pages are for reference, courses and lessons, projects, how to's, tips, FAQs, etc. These pages typcally contain mostly text with occasional images.
+Information pages are for reference, courses and lessons, projects, how to's, tips, FAQs, etc. These pages typically contain mostly text with occasional images.
 There are portions of these pages that do not get translated.

 ### Code blocks